MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

 You can deploy DPM to back up client computers.
 Depending on the client operating system you can back up volumes, shares, folders, files, bare metal and system state, and deduped volumes.

 ## Prerequisites and limitations

-.Before you deploy DPM to protect client computer data verify the deployment prerequisites:
+Before you deploy DPM to protect client computer data verify the deployment prerequisites:

 -   Read about the client operating systems you can support in [What can DPM back up?](dpm-protection-matrix.md)